tudopropaganda/speedtest-in-excel-with-python/README.md

 #### Updating the Excel Sheet

-After having some data in the database.csv you can open the spreadsheet "speedtest_results.xlsx" (works in Excel 2016+ or Excel part of Office 365).
+After having some data in the database.csv you can open the spreadsheet "speedtest_results.xlsm" (works in Excel 2016+ or Excel part of Office 365).

 You'll have to update the spreadsheet data.
 For that you can go to: